-Some health service managers specialise in a specific area such as finance, human resources or IT.
+Health service managers may specialise in a particular area, such as finance, human resources, health informatics, policy and strategy or general management.
 Key responsibilities of the job include:

 - directing, coordinating and administering medical and non-medical resources, facilities and services

 - liaising with clerical, medical and professional staff at all levels

 - developing services and implementing changes

 - recruiting staff